harper-rhett/harp-engine/docs/engine/scene.md

 }
 ```

-Then those scenes are managed in [Game](game.md) but all of the game logic exists within the scene nested in entities.
+Then those scenes are managed in `Game` but all of the game logic exists within the scene nested in entities.

-The usefulness of a scene is perhaps escaping you, but we have only just begun.

 P.S.
 Scenes also contain a field for a camera, if your game uses one.
-More on this in [Camera](camera.md).
+More on this in the [camera](camera.md) docs.

 ## Timing
 Scenes have their own timing system that starts when a scene is created and is measured in seconds.
 What's so great about this is that the system is pausable and distortable.
 The calls are as simple as this: